-Fellows will receive annual support for salary ($60,000, initial year) and a $20,000 expense allowance, paid through a non-renewable grant to the training institution.
-This phase of the award has a maximum length of four years and a minimum of two years.
+Fellows will receive annual support of a $80,000 salary for the initial year and a $20,000 expense allowance, paid through a non-renewable grant to the training institution.
+This phase of the award is for a minimum of two and maximum of four years.

 Conditions of the Award

 - Fellows in both postdoctoral training and faculty phases are required to devote at least 75% of their total effort to research.